 Skip to main content

 When your pet is ill or injured, it can be a very stressful time for both you and your pet.
-Rest assured, at St. Francis Animal Hospital, our facilities are equipped with highly specialized diagnostic equipment, allowing us to quickly perform tests in order to determine the cause of your pet’s signs, often without the need for referral to a specialist or waiting for results from a referral laboratory.
+Rest assured, at St. Francis Animal Hospital, our facilities are equipped with highly specialized imaging and diagnostic services, allowing us to quickly perform tests to determine the cause of your dog or cat’s signs, often without the need for a referral to a specialist or waiting for results from an external laboratory.

 For more complex testing, such as extensive or specialized blood testing and bacterial culture and sensitivity testing, we send samples to an outside referral laboratory for veterinary specialists to review.